How to deal with employee lateness – how to notice the problem and what to do next

 The easiest way is to use a time tracking app, such as DeskTime, that automatically logs the time employees arrive to work.
 This solution works for practically any company and team – large and small, with distributed offices, working in different time zones, with hybrid and remote workplace models, etc.

-At the end of the week or month (or whatever period of time you choose), you can take a quick look at your reports section to see which of your team members have been late and how many times.
+At the end of the week or month (or whatever period of time you choose), you can take a quick look at your time tracking reports section to see which of your team members have been late and how many times.
 This allows you quickly identify chronically late employees and take action.

 How to handle late employees